willbush/redis-failover-test/readme.md

   `IConnectionMultiplexer.ErrorMessage` event.
 However, that will only work if you're _not_ using `CommandFlags.FireAndForget`.

-- Don't expect the `StackExchange.Redis` connection retry settings to apply
+- Don't expect the `StackExchange.Redis` connection retry settings to apply to `set` operations.

 I also did not realize until testing this and looking into it, that Redis sentinels have no built in way to fail-back to a preferred master.